mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ### Semantic types

 The device model itself as well as the properties and actions include a way to annotate them with a semantic type.
 The semantic type is optional - however it is strongly recommended to include semantic annotations in all device models for documentation purposes.
 It is expected that a set of universal as well as domain-specific ontologies will be defined in the near future within different verticals.

+#### Semantic device types

+A  set of semantic annotations for devices is defined below.
+A device can implement multiple device types simultaneously.

+==-- needs more work --==

+#### Semantic property types

-A recommended set of universal semantic annotations is defined below.
-They are based on the SI units https://en.wikipedia.org/wiki/International_System_of_Units and the https://en.wikipedia.org/wiki/United_States_customary_units.
+A  set of universal semantic types for properties is defined below.
+They are based on the SI units https://en.wikipedia.org/wiki/International_System_of_Units and the United States customary units https://en.wikipedia.org/wiki/United_States_customary_units.

-This specification does not give a preference to one of the systems, however it is recommended that implementations agree on a minimum set of supported types and units to ensure interoperability.
+This specification does not give a preference to one of the systems, however it is recommended that we agree on a core set of supported types and units to ensure interoperability.
 The SI system is a good candidate for this purpose.

 semantic_type | Unit | Description | Notes |
 ------------- | ---- | ----------- |-----|